JoseRuiz01/Bias-FairnessAnalysis/README.md

-# Bias-FairnessAnalysis
+# Bias and Fairness Analysis
-Analysis of Students and Parents Datasets for Bias mitigation and Fairness
+This study evaluates bias and fairness in two datasets by analyzing demographic distributions and applying fairness metrics using *IBM AI Fairness 360*.